Crop Rotation Group

 Native to the Caribbean and Central America, guavas are tropical trees that grow best where the weather stays warm year-round.
 Temperatures from 23–28°C (73 to 82°F) are ideal.
 Guavas start producing three years or so after planting.
 Keep trees pruned to less than 3m (10 feet ) to keep fruit accessible and to reduce risk of wind damage.
 Guavas are not recommended for planting in some areas because of their tendency to become invasive.
 Guavas benefit from pruning once or twice a year to remove crowded branches and control the size of the trees.

-Most guavas fruit during Autumn and the start of Winter but some areas such as Darwin can have a mid Spring to late Spring fruiting season as well.
+Most guavas fruit during the winter months.
 Guavas are ready to harvest when the colour of the fruits lightens from green to yellow-green or yellow.
 Allow fruits to soften at room temperature for a few days, or refrigerate guavas for longer term storage.
 Guavas benefit from pruning once or twice a year to remove crowded branches and control the size of the trees.

 Planting and Harvesting Calendar